Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

 Accordingly, when choosing (\ref{V1 V2 M}), the inflaton equation (\ref{phi eq Ein without zeta}) reduces to

 Following the TMT procedure, we are left with the 7th step.
-Namely, it is necessary to make sure that Eq.(\ref{phi eq Ein with zero Lambda}) for the inflaton field and the Einstein equations (\ref{grav eq Ein}) with the energy-momentum tensor $T_{\mu\nu}^{(eff)}$ described by Eqs.(\ref{Tmn}), (\ref{Lambda + U phi}) with $\Lambda(\mathcal{M}_0)=0$ and (\ref{V eff Lambda 0 without form of V}) are self-consistent.
+Namely, it is necessary to make sure that Eq.(\ref{phi eq Ein with zero Lambda}) for the inflaton field and the Einstein equations (\ref{grav eq Ein}) with the energy-momentum tensor $T_{\mu\nu}^{(eff)}$ described by Eqs.(\ref{Tmn})-(\ref{u zeta independent}) with $\Lambda({\mathcal M}_0)=0$ and (\ref{V eff Lambda 0 without form of V}) are self-consistent.
 This can be done if these equations can be obtained from some effective action.
 As usual, if $\tilde{g}^{\alpha\beta}\phi_{,\alpha}\phi_{,\beta}>0$, the energy-momentum tensor $T_{\mu\nu}^{(eff)}$ can be rewritten in the form of a perfect fluid.
 Then the pressure density plays the role of the Lagrangian in the effective action.
 Thus we come to the following TMT effective action

-It can be checked by direct calculations that the variation of $S_{eff}$ with respect to the fields $\tilde{g}^{\mu\nu}$ and $\phi$ actually leads to Eqs.(\ref{phi eq Ein with zero Lambda}) and (\ref{grav eq Ein}) with $T_{\mu\nu}^{(eff)}$ described by Eqs.(\ref{Tmn}), (\ref{Lambda + U phi}) and (\ref{V eff Lambda 0 without form of V}) (with $\Lambda=0$).
+It can be checked by direct calculations that the variation of $S_{eff}$ with respect to the fields $\tilde{g}^{\mu\nu}$ and $\phi$ actually leads to Eqs.(\ref{phi eq Ein with zero Lambda}) and (\ref{grav eq Ein}) with $T_{\mu\nu}^{(eff)}$ described by Eqs.(\ref{Tmn})-(\ref{u zeta independent}) and (\ref{V eff Lambda 0 without form of V}) (with $\Lambda=0$).

 To compare the predictions of the model under study with numerous models developed to describe inflationary cosmology, it is necessary to pass to the canonically normalized scalar field.
 It turns out that the most interesting results are obtained if the non-minimal coupling constant $\xi$ is positive.
-Therefore, in addition to choosing negative values of the model parameters $V_1$ and $V_2$ and the integration constant $\mathcal{M}_0=2\sqrt{V_1V_2}$, (see Eq.(\ref{V1 V2 M})), we will study the results of the model obtained for $\xi>0$.
+Therefore, in addition to choosing negative values of the model parameters $V_1$ and $V_2$ and the integration constant $\mathcal{ M }_0=2\sqrt{V_1V_2}$, (see Eq.(\ref{V1 V2 M})), we will study the results of the model obtained for $\xi>0$.
+Then the canonically normalized scalar field $\varphi$ can be easily found by solving the equation $\frac{d\phi}{d\varphi}=\sqrt{1+\xi\frac{\phi^2}{M_P^2}}$, which gives